QuantumGalaxies/3body/README.md

 ## Quick writeup at https://cepheus.quantumgalaxies.com/whitepages

+##WARNING, we found a bug and smashed it that could impact the quality of the computation...the corrected file will probably be up around Jan 7th or so...

 A set of outputs related to our runtime of 3body quantum problems

     import pandas as pd